Tuition and Fee Payment

 Federal Pell Grant

 This is a federally funded program that provides need-based grants to undergraduate students without a previous bachelor's degree.
 The application is the Free Application for Federal Student Aid (FAFSA).
 Eligibility is based on the Estimated Family Contribution (EFC) and the Cost of Attendance (COA).
 Students receive their EFC information on the Student Report (SAR) after the submitted FAFSA is processed.
-The EFC range for Federal Pell Grant eligibility is 0 to 4995.
-The awards range from a maximum of $5,550 per year (0 EFC) to a minimum of $602 (4995 EFC) per year for full-time enrollment.
+The EFC range for Federal Pell Grant eligibility is 0 to 5328 .
+The awards range from a maximum of $5920 (0 EFC) per year to a minimum of $606 (5328 EFC) per year for full-time enrollment.
 Pell Grant is prorated according to enrollment by each term.
 Students receiving the Federal Pell Grant may also be eligible for other types of financial aid.
 Students are limited to one full-time award each academic year.
 Students are also limited to twelve full-time semesters of payment under the Federal Pell Grant program.

 Federal Supplemental Education Opportunity Grant

 This federally funded program is designed for undergraduate students without a degree with exceptional need seeking their initial degree.
 A student must have been awarded the Federal Pell Grant in order to receive this grant.
 Early FAFSA application is encouraged.
-Awards are generally made on a first come, first serve basis.
+Priority for these awards is given to those who file by KSU's priority filing date, March 1st.

 Federal Work Study (FWS) Program